Wasiu-Akindoyin/Ping-Pong-Game-Web-Application/README.md

-This is a README file on the Ping-Pong Game Application built using HTML, CSS, and JavaScript.
+This is a README file on the Ping-Pong Game Application built using HTML, CSS, and JavaScript built by Wasiu Olanrewaju Akindoyin.